Kakadu999/PyFuzzer/README.md

 A simple mass fuzzer scan written is python.

-How to use :
 Can define default values directly in the program or use the command line arguments below to edit them.
 Command line arguments :
 ```
 -v, --version : Show version, then exit the program.